artwang31/COVID-19-Return-to-the-Office-Analysis/README.md

 Final Report:

 The final report had two visualizations.
-The first one was a macro-level view that displayed whether staff were willing or unwilling to return to the office, this was also broken down by job function and title.
+The first one was a macro-level view that displays whether staff were willing or unwilling to return to the office, this was also broken down by job function and title.

 ![Visualization 1](Visualization-1.gif)